Amid record homelessness, a Texas think tank tries to upend how states tackle it

 The fiscal cost of a law will often be listed as zero, "but nothing could be further from the truth," says Eric Tars, senior policy director at the National Homelessness Law Center.
 "Studies have shown it actually costs two to three times more to keep people churning through the jail system, through law enforcement, the courts, all of that, than it does to simply provide housing," he says.

-After Georgia passed a Cicero-inspired law that required enforcing camping bans, an audit found the Marietta Police Department estimated 50% of its officers' time was spent dealing with homeless issues.
+After Georgia passed a Cicero-inspired law that required enforcing camping bans, null the Marietta Police Department estimated 50% of its officers' time was spent dealing with homeless issues.

 "If giving people fines and tickets and arresting them ended homelessness, we would have ended homelessness long ago," Tars says.

 So far, most states who've debated these Cicero-inspired bills have not passed them.
 Still, they're part of a broader backlash.
-Donald Trump has calledfor "rehabilitating" unhoused people with treatment.
-And there are also bills in Congress and California to allow homeless spending on places that require sobriety.
+Donald Trump has nullfor "rehabilitating" unhoused people with treatment.
+And there are also bills in null and null to allow homeless spending on places that require sobriety.
 However such ideas play out, lives are at stake for the growing number of Americans without a home.

 Copyright 2024 NPR